 Is it cream?
 Is it cheese?
 I have been in the cheese business for 25 years and when Taylor asked this question recently, I wasn’t sure if my answer was right.
-So I polled a few of my cheese buddies to ask them and get a recommendation for a good cream cheese.
+So I polled a few of my cheese buddies to ask them if cream cheese is really cheese, as well as get a recommendation for a good, craft-made version.

 Most of my friends answered reluctantly about whether it was a cheese, but all had strong recommendations.
-To uncover the mystery, I was directed to Mike Baptista from Zingerman’s Creamery in Ann Arbor Michigan by my cheese industry pal Carlos Suffront.
-According to Mike, cream cheese is, indeed, a cheese.
-It goes through the four stages of cheese making: 1.) acidification; 2) coagulation; 3) drainage; and 4) texturing.
+To uncover the mystery, I was directed to Mike Baptista from Zingerman’s Creamery in Ann Arbor, Michigan by my cheese industry pal Carlos Suffront.
+According to Mike, our bagel’s best friend is, indeed, a cheese.
+It goes through the four stages of cheese making: 1) acidification; 2) coagulation; 3) drainage; and 4) texturing.

-Artisan cream cheese, however, is much different from the mass produced variety.
+Artisan cream cheese, however, is much different from the mass-produced variety.
 At Zingerman’s, they get the best milk and cream from local dairies, make it in small batches, about 150 – 250 pounds per week.
-The milk comes in on Monday and the cream cheese is ready on Wednesday.
+The milk comes in on Monday and its’s ready on Wednesday.
 It’s great on a bagel, and Mike also likes it in cheesecake, but I would agree with Mike that stuffed in an olive floating in a Hendrix Martini may be its best use.
 If you never have tried artisan cream cheese, please treat yourself to some.
 It has a texture similar to the freshest goat cheese and a nice tang quality that sparks any dish you add it to.
-A couple to look for are Sierra Nevada Organic Cream Cheese from California and Ben’s Rockland County Cream Cheese from New York.
+A couple other cream cheeses to look for are Sierra Nevada Organic Cream Cheese from California and Ben’s Rockland County Cream Cheese from New York.